European Society for the Study of English

-Founded in 1990 in Rome, the European Society for the Study of English (ESSE) is the largest and most comprehensive organization for university teachers and researchers in English Studies, including literature, linguistics, and cultural studies, throughout Europe.
+Founded in 1990 in Rome, the European Society for the Study of English (ESSE) is an organization for university teachers and researchers in English Studies, including literature, linguistics, and cultural studies, throughout Europe.
 It is an association (Verein) conformable to articles 60ff of the Swiss Civil Code (ZGB) with its seat in Basle.
-As stated in the 2022 ESSE Treasurer's Report for the ESSE Board Meeting in Mainz, 28 August 2022 (p.
-4), currently, ESSE has 33 national associations and, according to the November 2021 membership lists, there are 7,590 members of ESSE.
+Currently, ESSE has 33 national associations and, according to the November 2021 membership lists, there are 7,590 members of ESSE.
+ESSE is a member of The International Federation for Modern Languages and Literatures (FILLM).
+As of 2025, the President of ESSE is Prof. Lieven Buysse of KU Leuven, Belgium.